-Perhaps you've always claimed to be a Christian.
+Perhaps you've always claimed to be a Christian, a follower of Jesus.
 You accept what believers believe.
-And since most Christians attend Church on Easter... you're here!
+And since most Christians attend Church on Easter Sunday, you're here for the sunrise service no less!

 Yet let me challenge you to go beyond the rhetoric.

-Regardless of what you've been mouthing, in your heart, have you been acting like an atheist?
+Regardless of what you've been mouthing, in your heart have you been acting like an atheist?
 Are you a white hat atheist?
-Are you guilty of a practical atheism?

-You're not a Madalyn, but have you been a Mary?
+Guilty of a practical atheism?
+Hey, you're not a Madalyn, but have you been a Mary?